NVIDIA/nvcomp/doc/cpp_quickstart.md

 * [Decompressing the Data](#decompressing-the-data)

-To use NVCOMP's C++ interface, you will need to include `nvcomp.hpp` and the headers of the specific compressor you will be using.
+To use NVCOMP's C++ interface, you will need to include `nvcomp.hpp` and the headers of the specific compressors you will be using.
 For the Cascaded compression scheme shown in examples below, this is in `nvcomp/cascaded.hpp`.